Lapiz-js/dev/readme.md

 There are a lot of lines that do type checking - which is great for development, but just a waste of cycles once we're deployed.
 I'd like to add a way to mark lines for removal during the build process.

 It would also be nice to have a toggled debugger for console out.

+### TODO: Demo Project: Lapiz Notes
+I've gotten a start on this.
+Lapiz Notes will be a small, local notes program.
+It uses localStorage for persistence.
+Each note will have one label and may have many tags.
+This demo was chosen because it has a one-to-many and a man-to-many relationship.

+### TODO: Lapiz Cookbook
+There are many features I've chosen not to include in Lapiz because building a standard interface is more complex and abstract than having a dev write the code themselves.
+For instance, I had originally wanted a standard way to do many-to-many linking but there are so many slight variations that if it were to be built, it would be more difficult to use than writing a many-to-many.
+However, showing a few examples would be helpful

+* relationships
+    - many-to-many
+    - one-to-many
+    - null or 0 value
+* adding constructor to Lapiz.parse
+* ViewModels
+* serialize attr with JSON.stringify
+* UI
+    - resolver (see currency example)
+    - weakMap for attributes